pisyntor/PhenoLeaf-TS/docs/DATASET.md

 Leaf instance masks were manually annotated in CVAT using a fixed palette of 31 perceptually distinct colours.
-Leaves are coloured in a deterministic order of appearance (first leaf = colour 1, etc.); a new leaf takes the next colour in the sequence. **The same physical leaf keeps the same colour across all frames in which it appears**, so tracking can be evaluated directly against the colour-coded ground truth without a Hungarian matching step.
+Leaves are coloured in a deterministic order of appearance (first leaf = colour 1, etc.); a new leaf takes the next colour in the sequence.
+The same physical leaf keeps the same colour across all frames in which it appears, so tracking can be evaluated directly against the colour-coded ground truth without a Hungarian matching step.
 All annotations passed a two-pass quality-control review.

 ## Directory structure